OliverCutting/My-Diary/Week3.md

 # Week 3: Test-Driven Development

 ### Weekly Goals
-* Gather evidence and use reflection to choose goals and track their progress [x]
+- [x] Gather evidence and use reflection to choose goals and track their progress
-* Test-drive a simple program using objects and methods [x]
+- [x] Test-drive a simple program using objects and methods
-* Pair using the driver-navigator style [x]
+- [x] Pair using the driver-navigator style
-* Follow an effective debugging process [x]
+- [x] Follow an effective debugging process

 ### Daily Goals
 #### Wednesday:
-* Learn more about rspec matchers [x]
+*GOAL Learn more about rspec matchers
- * Try and use .to eq alternatives in the bank account exercise and in my pair programming
+*PLAN Try and use .to eq alternatives in my work *EVIDENCE I can use alternatives such as respond_to and raise_error
-  * If I can use and explain situations where I would want to use the different matchers
+#### Thursday
+*GOAL Follow an effective debugging process
+*PLAN Complete the card game debugging exercise methodically *EVIDENCE debugging_card_game exercise completed